Why is the Northern Territory undergoing a redistribution?

 • the number of members of the House of Representatives to which a state or territory is entitled has changed, or

-• the number of electors in more than one-third of the electoral divisions in a state (or one of the electoral divisions in the Australian Capital Territory or the Northern Territory) deviates from the average divisional enrolment by over ten per cent for a period of more than two months, or
+• the number of electors in more than one-third of the electorates in a state (or one of the electoral divisions in the Australian Capital Territory or the Northern Territory) deviates from the average divisional enrolment by over ten per cent for a period of more than two months, or

 • a period of seven years has elapsed since the last redistribution process was determined.